sebagodoy/stegoplot/README.md

 pip install numpy
 pip install matplotlib
 ```
+or use `pip3` is needed for you will be using `python3`.
+If you want to plot smooth reaction profiles be sure to also install the `scipy` package
+with `pip3 install scipy`.

 While in this virtual environment, python3 can import stegoplot, numpy and matplotlib, give it a
 test entering with `python3` and checking the value of the Boltzmann constant (in m2 kg / s2 K)
 with `import stegoplot.parameters as stg; stg.kb` (spoiler: 1.3806488e-23).